Costaspap/Getting-and-Cleaning-Data/Readme.md

 The script needs the plyr package in order to run.
 If you don't have it, the script will install it for you.

-run_analysis.R does the following steps(also included as comments in the script):
+run_analysis.R does the following steps and transformations(also included as comments in the script):

 ## Steps of the script